YashVerma-code/hackpack/README.md

 - **Setup Step Tracking** (for resume support)

 Each project you create gets its own state and can be resumed or configured independently!

+## How to use database in your project

+Hackpack automatically configures a **MongoDB backend** for your project, tailored to the selected framework (Next.js, Astro, SvelteKit, Nuxt, or Node.js backend).
+Once you choose a database option (like MongoDB), Hackpack generates all the necessary folders, files, and environment variables required.

+Once setup is done, you only need to:
+- Create your models inside the generated `/models` directory.
+- Call the `ConnectToDB()` function (auto-generated in the project) to establish a connection whenever your app starts.
+- Hackpack ensures your app connects to MongoDB instantly without manual configuration.

 ### Commands That Use State